wellingp/4-personal-portfolio/README.md

 ### Motivation

-A digital portfolio of works in the style of 60s mod art.
+A digital portfolio of works in the style of 90s vaporwave.

 ### Tech
 Vanilla HTML, CSS, JavaScript, Node JS.